🏗️ Components#

 bindText,bindProperty,bindClass,bindVisible) have no nil branch — a nil source leaves the DOM unchanged

-Initializing State from Attributes#
+Initialize State from Attributes#

 The standard way to set initial state is via server-rendered attributes on the component element.
-Pass a Parser function to expose() — Le Truc calls it with the attribute value at connect time.
-Bundled parsers cover common types; asParser() wraps any custom parser function.
+Pass a Parser function to expose().
+Le Truc calls it with the attribute value at connect time.
+Bundled parsers cover common types. asParser() wraps any custom parser function.

 defineComponent('my-component', ({ expose }) => {